Provide Advanced Resuscitation and Oxygen Therapy

 There are no pre-requisites.

-On successful completion, participants will receive a nationally recognised statement of attainment in HLTAID015 Provide advanced resuscitation, valid for twelve months.
+On successful completion, participants will receive a nationally recognised statement of attainment in HLTAID015 Provide advanced resuscitation and oxygen therapy, valid for twelve months.

 Students must have the physical ability to provide resuscitation by kneeling on the floor and performing two (2) minutes of uninterrupted CPR on an adult and infant manikin.